danabo/blog/content/posts/Bayesian information theory.md

 Shannon's information theory defines quantity of information (e.g. [self-information](https://en.wikipedia.org/wiki/Information_content#Definition) $-\\lg p(x)$) in terms of probabilities.
 In the context of data compression, these probabilities are given a frequentist interpretation (Shannon makes this interpretation explicit in his [1948 paper](http://people.math.harvard.edu/~ctm/home/text/others/shannon/entropy/entropy.pdf)).
-In {{< locallink "Deconstructing Bayesian Inference" >}}, I introduced Bayesian the idea of a subjective data distribution.
-If quantities of information are calculating using a subjective data distribution, what is their meaning?
+In {{< locallink "Deconstructing Bayesian Inference" >}}, I introduced the idea of a subjective data distribution.
+If quantities of information are calculated using a subjective data distribution, what is their meaning?
 Below I will answer this question by building from the ground up a different notion of Bayesian inference.

 My thesis is that subjective (Bayesian) probabilities quantify non-determinism, rather than randomness (where non-determinism means that something takes on more than one value, i.e. is a set rather than a single value).
 Below I motivate the idea that quantity of information based on non-determinism (rather than randomness) can be interpreted as measuring the reduction in size ("narrowing down") of a possibility space.